crypticcoinvip/CrypticCoin/README.md

 Masternodes
 -----------------

-Masternodes list is deterministic and can be altered only by special transactions.
-To become a masternode, user sends special transaction, which locks 1M CRYP and burns an announcment fee.
+To become a masternode, user sends special transaction, which locks 1M CRYP and burns an announcement fee.

-Masternode reward is determistic, and doesn't depend on p2p voting.
-If a masternode does misbehave, it gets dismissed in the process of dismissal voting.
+Masternodes list can be altered only by special transactions - that's why the list is deterministic.
+As a result, masternode's reward is fair and doesn't depend on p2p voting.

-After dismissing or reassignment, announcement fee isn't refunded (only masternode collateral is refunded), which is a financial penalty of misbehaving.
+Announcement fee brings a financial penalty of misbehaving.
+After dismissing or reassignment, announcement fee isn't refunded (only masternode collateral is refunded).
+After the MN_Sapling upgrade activation, the amount of announcement fee starts from 1 day worth masternode's income, and slowly grows (during 2 years) until it reaches 31 days worth of income.

-Delegated Proof Of Stake
+Masternode must stay online 24/7.
+Otherwise it'll get dismissed during dimissal voting.

+Instant transactions over Byzantine Fault Tolerance protocol
 -----------------

 Instant transactions are based on an unique interpretation of Delegated Proof Of Stake consensus, where each block is confirmed by both PoW and dPoS.
-Masternodes take part in p2p voting as dPoS validators, ensuring consistency and finality of instant transactions.
+Masternodes take part in BFT p2p voting as dPoS validators, ensuring consistency and finality of instant transactions.

+Unlike other implementations, CRYP instant transactions may be zero-knowledge private, based on zk-SNARKs.
+That's why it uses a complex BFT protocol.

-The team of dPoS validators has a limited size, and every block one masternode (the oldest one) leaves the team, and a random one (according to PoW hash) joins the team.
+The team consists of 32 dPoS validators, and every block one masternode (the oldest one) leaves the team, and a random one (according to PoW hash) joins the team.

 Doublesign is mitigated as the p2p protocol allows to find and reject doublesign votes.
-All the nodes do validate all the p2p votes, and doublesign votes get rejected by the network, and misbehaving masternodes get dismissed.
+All the nodes do validate all the p2p votes, and doublesign votes get rejected by the network.
+Currently, misbehaving masternode won't get dismissed after doublesign attempt, it'll be a part of future updates.

 Security Warnings
 -----------------